Masood Azhar's son, brother detained in govt crackdown against banned organisations

 "If we obtain any further evidence or if we have to investigate any organisation, the government can take any organisation into custody at any time."

-The secretary was also questioned by a reporter regarding the status of Jamaatud Dawa, which the reporter said was still "under a watch list" according to Indian media and not yet proscribed.
+The secretary was also questioned by a reporter regarding the status of Jamaatud Dawa, which the reporter said is still "under a watch list" according to Indian media and not yet proscribed.

 Furthermore, the reporter inquired as to why a notification was issued by the information ministry and not the interior ministry when the government's decision to reinstate the ban on the organisation was announced following a National Security Council meeting on February 21.